hsocasnavarro/Karapython/README.md

     Track information
        ntracks=Number of tracks in the file

        tracknames=List of strings with the names of each track

     MIDI note information
-       patchesused=A list of pairs containing the patches (instruments) used in the file.
-Each pair has the track number and the patch number. notes=A list containing the note events.
+       patchesused=A list of lists, each element
+       containing the patches (instruments) used in the file, the track number in which it was used and the time at which the midi program change event was recorded

+       notes=A list containing the note events.
 Each element has the information for each note played, with the following values:
      [note_number, velocity, patch, track, time_start, time_end]